deathbeds/tingle/tingle/weave.md

 is to provide machinery for converting documents to compiled code; this document provides a minimal implementation of weaving and templating documents to strings.

+we have to weave different files includes files and notebooks.

+    import re
     def weave(str, **globals):

 Pass a set of globals through a string that has jinja templates that can be replaced with values in the namespace.

         import jinja2
         str = strip_shebang(str)
         str = strip_html_comment(str)